 Porphyry was born in Tyre in Phoenicia (now in Lebanon), probably in 234 C.E.
 His name was ‘Malcus’, ‘king’ in his native tongue, hence he became ‘Basileus’ (‘king’) in Greek.
-He, however, calls himself Porphyry, which supposedly was a common name in Tyre, the city of purple, and is commonly known under that name.
+He, however, calls himself Porphyry, which supposedly was a common name in Tyre, the city of purple, and is generally known under that name.
 Little is known with certainty about his life, except what can be gleaned from his own account of Plotinus’ life, The Life of Plotinus.
+There is an account of his life in Eunapius’ Lives of Philosophers and Sophists but this account clearly depends on the The Life of Plotinus and has little reliable to add.
 Before he came to study with Plotinus in Rome in 263 C.E. he studied with the Middle Platonist Longinus in Athens.
 In Rome he stayed for some five years and converted to Plotinus’ version of Platonism.
 On Plotinus’ advice he left Rome for Sicily in order to recover from a bout of depression in 268 C.E.
 He must have stayed there for some time, even beyond Plotinus’ death in 270 C.E.
 There are some untrustworthy reports about a school of Porphyry in Rome after Plotinus’ death.
 In reality we do not know anything with certainty about where he lived in the latter half of his life.
 He may have been Iamblichus’ teacher.
 The evidence for this, however, is not beyond dispute.
 It is clear, though, that Iamblichus was strongly influenced by Porphyry, even if he turned vehemently against him.
 Towards the end of his life (301 C.E.), Porphyry edited Plotinus’ writings, the Enneads, dividing them into six books of nine treatises each, which he prefaced with his Life of Plotinus.
 The latter is the most reliable and the most informative source about his life and attitudes.
 He married fairly late an older wife, for whom one of his extant writings, the Letter to Marcella, is written.

 Porphyry was a prolific author who wrote about a whole range of topics.
 There are some sixty works attributed to him, but most of them are now lost or survive in mere fragments.
-Extant (though not all complete) are: Life of Plotinus, Life of Pythagoras, Letter to Marcella, On Abstinence from Eating Food from Animals, Starting-points leading to the intelligibles (usually called the Sententiae; in Latin the work is called Sententiae ad intelligibilia ducentes), the Isagoge (Introduction), On the cave of the Nymphs, and commentaries on Aristotle’s Categories and Ptolemy's Harmonics.
-An extant work attributed to Galen, To Gaurus, is most probably by him.
+Extant (though not all complete) are: Life of Plotinus, Life of Pythagoras, Letter to Marcella, On Abstinence from Eating Food from Animals, Starting-points Leading to the Intelligibles (usually called the Sententiae; in Latin the work is called Sententiae ad intelligibilia ducentes), the Isagoge (Introduction), On the cave of the Nymphs, Introduction to Ptolemy’s opus quadripartitum (see Bezza 2012) and there are commentaries on Ptolemy’s Harmonics and Aristotle’s Categories.
+An extant work attributed to Galen, To Gaurus, is almost certainly by him.
 There are fragments of a history of philosophy and fragments of a number of works on psychology.
-It has been argued in Hadot 1968 that Porphyry is the author of the incomplete “Anonymous Commentary on Plato’s Parmenides”.
-This attribution has been widely accepted but also forcefully challenged.
+One such work, the Symmikta zetemata, has been partly reconstructed by Heinrich Dörrie (1959).
+It has been argued by Pierre Hadot (1968 and several articles) that Porphyry is the author of anonymous fragments of a commentary on Plato’s Parmenides.
+This attribution has been widely accepted but also forcefully challenged (see below).
+He also wrote commentaries on Plato’s Timaeus and several works by Aristotle.
+The fragments of these are given in Smith 1993, which contains the extant fragments and testimonia of Porphyry.
 In addition we know that Porphyry wrote on such diverse subjects as grammar, philology, rhetoric, and geometry.
 Against the Christians is perhaps Porphyry’s best known title.
 Of this large work only some fragments have survived.

 In his monumental study, La vie de Porphyre (1913), Bidez portrayed the young Porphyry as someone prone to religion and superstition.
 He was supposed to have become a more rational thinker during his sojourn with Plotinus, though later to have relapsed to some extent into his previous mode.
 Later research has found that there is no clear support for such a view of Porphyry’s development.
 He may throughout his life have used different styles, perhaps aiming at different readerships, while maintaining somehow both his proneness for religion and superstition and his rational tendencies.

 It is clear that Porphyry was a very learned man.
 He is sometimes claimed as a highly important promulgator of the late ancient branch of Platonism (usually called ‘Neoplatonism’) rather than as an original philosopher.
-The former claim is certainly true: He applied Neoplatonic doctrines to traditional pagan religion and myths and was in many respects a more extrovert thinker interested in applying Platonic philosophy to various spheres than his master, Plotinus.
+The former claim is certainly true: he applied Neoplatonic doctrines to traditional pagan religion and myths and was in many respects a more extrovert thinker interested in applying Platonic philosophy to various spheres than his master, Plotinus.
 The judgment that he was unoriginal may, however, be overhasty, since the sample of his writings we are left with is very small and among these his more theoretical works are clearly underrepresented.
-What we have and know to be his, however, does not indicate drastic theoretical innovations, except perhaps in the sphere of the philosophy of logic and language.
+What we have and know to be his, however, does not indicate drastic theoretical innovations, except in the sphere of the philosophy of logic and language.
 To judge from the evidence of subsequent ancient Platonists, Porphyry was an independent philosopher whose views were taken very seriously indeed.
 Late ancient Platonists, however, often mention him in the pair “Plotinus and Porphyry”.
 So, as should be clear from what already has been said, Porphyrian scholarship, when soberly done, is filled with caveats: we rarely know when he wrote what, and we do not know for sure what his philosophical doctrines were.
 What is extant suggests a close doctrinal affinity with Plotinus, except for the fragment of the Parmenides commentary for which the authorship and relationship to Porphyry is disputed.
-Thus, we are faced with a figure whom we know to have been respected in late antiquity, who was influential long beyond then, but we do not know with any certainty what he stood for philosophically or what, if anything, was original with him, in the central areas of philosophy.
+To this we can add Porphyry’s take on Aristotle’s Categories with consequences for his view on the structure of the sensible realm.
+Thus, we are faced with a figure whom we know to have been respected in late antiquity, who was influential long beyond then, but we do not know with any certainty what he stood for philosophically or what was original with him in the central areas of philosophy.